-The Code of Conduct for Teagasc Learners is a set of principles and expectations that the Mullingar centre has for learners.
+The Code of Conduct for Teagasc Learners is a set of principles and expectations that learners agree to abide by.
 It promotes a positive learning environment and sets out standards of conduct expected from learners.
 Failure to comply with these responsibilities may result in disciplinary action by the college/centre.
 This code applies to all learners, whether full-time or part-time and at all times whether or not during normal teaching times.

-2.1 Purpose of the Code of Conduct for Learners is to:
+2.1 Purpose of the Code of Conduct for Learners